FriedbergLab/Epictope/README.md

 ### Example 2: Viewing your results.

-The Epictope workflow generates a "\<UniprotID\>_score.csv" file (ex: Q9W7E7_score.csv), containing the individual feature scores for each position, the minimum score across features for each position, and a weighted sum score of all features.
+The EpicTope workflow generates a "\<UniprotID\>_score.csv" file (ex: Q9W7E7_score.csv), containing the individual feature scores for each position, the minimum score across features for each position, and a weighted sum score of all features.
 These values can be plotted in the data visualization tool of choice.

 For convenience, we provide a "plot_scores.R" scripts that generates a plot of the minimum score for each position in the sequence using a rolling average of window size 7.